-- We believe that our last relationship that didn’t work out the way you wanted – or anticipated – now you are unlovable – and no one will ever want to be with you or love you again.
+- We believe that our last relationship that didn’t work out the way we wanted – or anticipated – now we are unlovable – and no one will ever want to be with us or love us again.

 - We think that because this happened in my past – this is who I am – I am only and will forever be an addict – I am only someone who is divorced – I am only that mistake – I am only used up old has been.

 Craig Groeschel in his book Christian Atheist outlines how shame and guilt usually follow a pattern or cycle — a cycle that leads to lies that we ultimately end up believing as the truth.

 An Event happens that causes us to feel guilty